 Over 50% of the healthcare organisations in Victoria are using the MePACS Duress Alarm.
 Including: Monash, Eastern Health, Bass Coast, Northern Health, Mercy Health, Clinical Labs, Dorevitch and Peninsula Health.
 And MePACS are rated 5/5 stars for their service, by their clients.

-The below table highlights some of the key differences between MePACS & SafeTCard.
+The below table highlights some key differences between MePACS & SafeTCard.

 Size of Alarm